 These notes of appreciation don't have to be long.
 They could be written or emailed.

-Many employees will just appreciate the fact you took time to recognize them.
+Many employees will just appreciate the fact you took the time to recognize them.
 One little note can really work wonders for morale and motivation.

-Most companies will have some sort of weekly meeting to update the workforce on current happenings and to just generally touch base.
+Most companies will have some sort of weekly meeting to update the workforce on current happenings and to touch base.
 Every once in a while, the company should hold a gathering instead to recognize the workforce and discuss positive happenings in the company.

 Sometimes the workforce needs a good reminder of why they do what they do and the positive things that come from it.